-Take a look at him with your mind’s eye, and it is a brave man that you see before you.
+Now take a look at him with your mind’s eye, and it is a brave man that you see before you.
 He is very much looking forward to roaming the seas for a few years, but he has just made a pledge of eternal love to a very young girl and has a new responsibility to shoulder.
 His first priority must be to return alive and well, and his second to ensure that they will have something to live on.
 He must educate himself by improving his naval skills, but he must also ensure that the Liljeholmen estate will truly be his in time.
 What if his father were to die while he is away (as in fact he will), and someone pretended to have a greater claim on the estate than him?
 Before leaving the parish, he makes sure to contact the local authorities and ask them to register his request that nobody cheat him of his proper inheritance while he is away.
 They agree to write it down, but refuse to make a formal promise that his demand will be acted upon.
 He has done his best, however, and now has only to depart and enjoy.

-During the next couple of years he made several voyages to Amsterdam and Cádiz, sometimes as a humble sailor, occasionally as a vice constable.
+During the next couple of years he makes several voyages to Amsterdam and Cádiz, sometimes as a humble sailor, occasionally as a vice constable.
 Both towns must soon have started to feel like home.

 They arrived in Amsterdam on 6th July.
-The two first nights were spent on board, but then he found lodgings with a skipper’s widow Christina Brown, so he carried his things off the ship and signed out with the captain.
+The first two nights were spent on board, but then he found lodgings with a skipper’s widow Christina Brown, so he carried his things off the ship and signed out with the captain.
 Four days later he spotted a frigate in the harbour and contacted the captain Charles Segenberg in the hope of being allowed to go with him to Cádiz on the stately King David, and after two days in Amsterdam they were off.